-300 DPI means the printer is going to spit out 300 little dots of ink for every inch of your photograph.
-So your image file should contain the same number of pixels per inch that your printer is going to be printing per inch.
+In order to print a maximum high-res image, your file needs to contain the same number of pixels per inch that your printer is going to be printing per inch.

-Getting a 300 DPI file
+How to make a 300 DPI file

 Since we know the printer is going to print at 300 dots per inch, all we need to do is figure out how many pixels to give the printer.
 To do that, just multiply 300 by the number of inches the print is going to be.
 That means in order to create a 4 x 6 print on a 300 DPI printer, you want 1200 x 1800 pixels.